AdobeDocs/campaign-classic.en/help/message-center/using/additional-configurations.md

     * **[!UICONTROL Delivery failed]** : this status is copied from the delivery logs.
 It means that the delivery failed.
     * **[!UICONTROL Event not taken into account]** : the event could not be linked to a message template.
 The event will not be processed.

+### Archiving workflow schedule

+Avoid modifying the **archiving workflow** schedule that runs on the control instance.
+Otherwise some tracking data being pulled from the execution instance may be lost.

+If you do modify the archiving workflow schedule, you must also change the **tracking workflow** schedule on the execution instance to match the archiving workflow schedule on the control instance.

 ## Configure multibranding {#configuring-multibranding}

 This section describes one solution to configure tracking and mirror page URLs per brand, for transactional messages in Adobe Campaign.